Shared Responsibility Model Explained

 Defining the lines in a shared responsibility model

 The key to a successful security implementation in a cloud environment is understanding where your provider’s responsibility ends, and where yours begins.
-The answer isn’t always clear-cut, and definitions of the shared responsibility security model can vary between service providers and can change based on whether you are using infrastructure-as-a-service (IaaS) or platform-as-a-service (Paas):
+The answer isn’t always clear-cut, and definitions of the shared responsibility security model can vary depending on the cloud service model you are using - infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS), or software-as-a-service (SaaS):

-• In the AWS Shared Security model, AWS claims responsibility for “protecting the hardware, software, networking, and facilities that run AWS Cloud services.”
+- In the Amazon Web Services (AWS) Shared Security model, AWS claims responsibility for “protecting the hardware, software, networking, and facilities that run AWS Cloud services.”

 While the wording is similar, shared responsibility agreements leave much open for discussion and interpretation.
 But there are always some aspects of security that are clearly owned by the provider and others that you will always retain.
 For the services, applications, and controls between those ownership layers, security responsibilities vary by cloud provider and service type.
 In a multi-cloud environment, these variations in ownership introduce complexity and risk.
 Each environment, application, and service requires a unique approach for security assessment and monitoring.
 However, your overall security posture is defined by your weakest link.
 If you have a gap in coverage in any one system, you increase vulnerability across the entire stack and out to any connected systems.